Design thinking workshop

 • You analyze all available info from the empathic phase with the goal of defining a core problem.

-• In the first phase, we generate a multitude of ideas.
-In a second phase, we pool ideas and prioritize them based on a good balance for these criteria: attractive, feasible & affordable.
+• In a second phase, you cluster and prioritize ideas based on a good balance for these criteria: attractive, feasible & affordable.

-• In this phase, you engage with your customer: he tests your prototype while you observe and record feedback.
-If necessary, you adjust your prototype and let your customer test again until your product is ready for implementation.
-Sometimes the feedback even provides a completely different view of the problem definition, which then also brings unexpected solutions to the surface.
+• If necessary, modify your prototype and let your customer test again until your product is ready for implementation.
+Sometimes the feedback provides a totally different perspective on the problem statement, which then also brings out unexpected solutions.

 Design thinking